Gokilp/Amazon_clone/README.md

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/YourFeature`).
 3. Commit your changes (`git commit -am 'Add some feature'`).

+you have any idea .. feel free toreach out me .